On this page

 ENV

-Collection that provides access to environment variables set by Coraza or other server modules.
+Collection that provides access to environment variables set via the setenv action.
 Requires a single parameter to specify the name of the desired variable.

 # Set environment variable